manpen/pace25/README.md

  - https://maxsat-evaluations.github.io/2024/mse24-solver-src/exact/unweighted/EvalMaxSAT_2024.zip

 The linked archives contain Linux binaries that seem to work on most x64 system directly; but compiling from scratch is also an option.
-Please put them into either the current working director or the same director as our solvers.
+Please put them into either the current working director or the same directory as our solvers.
 Use the names `EvalMaxSAT_bin` and `uwrmaxsat`.

 ## Team